brainsnorkel/eso-build-o-rama/TESTING.md

 # Testing Guide for ESO Build-O-Rama

-This guide explains how to test the staggered trial scanning system and verify that incremental updates work correctly.
+This guide explains how to test the staggered trial scanning system, social media previews, and verify that incremental updates work correctly.

 ## Test Setup